Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

+where \(\sgn(.)\) denotes the sign function.
+This formulation is equivalent to equation \eqref{eq flex price condition}.
+Similar to block bids, also flexible bids might miss a not-realized profit, i.e., they might get rejected, even though the prices would allow the execution.

-\item{\textbf{flow price condition.}} \new This condition represents the optimality condition of the cross-border traders optimization problem.
-The regulators force them to be price takers such that the prices are externally given and the only remaining decision variable is the flow $\tauct$.
+\item{\textbf{Flow price condition.}} This condition represents the optimality condition of the cross-border traders optimization problem.
+The regulators force them to be price takers such that the prices are externally given by the auctioneer and the only remaining decision variable is the flow $\tauct$.
 The individual optimization problem is to maximize the congestion rent subject to the available transmission capacity and the ramp rate:

-Basically an optimal flow implies that there may only be a price difference between two adjacent areas if at least one transmission constraint is active.
-In other words, the prices of adjacent areas coincide, if there is free transmission capacity between those areas.
-From now on the KKT-conditions of \eqref{LP-TSO} will be called the \emph{flow price condition}. \black
+The variables in squared brackets are the dual variables to the primal constraints.
+By duality, essentially an optimal flow implies that a price difference between two adjacent areas implies that at least one transmission constraint is active.
+The KKT conditions provide a precise description of an optimal flow.
+From now on the KKT conditions of \eqref{LP-TSO} will be called the \emph{flow price condition}.